Your Call?

 Which of today’s three featured images is the strongest?
-If you are so kind as to leave a comment, please let us know why you made your choice.
+Do let us know why you made your choice.
+I have a clear winner that I will share with you in the next post.

 What’s Up?